AiXia520/MLWSE/README.md

 Run `Main.java`, get `baseline results`;

 #### Read multi-label datasets
+The multi-label datasets are stored primarily in the [arff](https://pypi.org/project/arff/0.9/) and mat formats, and you can use the following steps:
 1. `cd root/`;
 2. When you use multi-label datasets in [arff](https://pypi.org/project/arff/0.9/) format, you can run `python read_arff.py`;
 3. When you use multi-label datasets in mat format, you can run `python read_matfile.py`;